PeteHaughie/Microbit-Microsynth/README.md

 ## What is it?

-The Micro:bit Microsynth was born from a need to make something that beeped foro a redording.
+The Micro:bit Microsynth was born from a need to make something that beeped for a recording.
 It's a pretty harsh square wave and I only coded in a few notes but I think the examples are enough to work from if you needed to extend it.

 ## How do I use it?

-Connect a crocodile clip to each of the 3V and GND contacts of the Micro:bit.
+Connect a crocodile clip to each of the 3V and GND contacts of a powered Micro:bit running the Microsynth sketch to the GND (end) and left and or right or mono segments of a headphone jack and have fun.
 You can move the 'cursor' by moving it left, right, up, and down.
 Press the A button to leave a note.
 You can cycle through the available notes by staying on the same spot and pressing A. Press button B on a position to remove a note.

 The synth itself is very simple.
 It has 4 bars of 4 beats and you can see the playhead move from left to right, top to bottom.